Adventures in Lifelong Learning

 10:45 am – 12:15 pm

-African American History to Reconstruction Dr. Maria Alessandra Bollettino
+African American History Since Reconstruction Maria Alessandra Bollettino, PhD

-An examination of African American history from the colonial era to Reconstruction.
+An examination of African American history from Reconstruction through the mid-twentieth-century Civil Rights Movement.
 This course is organized chronologically, with a focus on how Black culture, communal identity, and political thought and activism evolved over time.
-We will examine a wide range of Black American individuals and the organizations, institutions, and movements they created to sustain themselves as they worked to withstand and combat discrimination and exploitation, and as they struggled to ensure their freedom and their inclusion in our body politic as full and equal citizens of the United States.
+We will examine a wide range of Black American individuals and the organizations, institutions, and movements they created to sustain themselves as they worked to withstand and combat discrimination and exploitation, and as they struggled to ensure their inclusion in our body politic as full and equal citizens of the United States.
 This course rests upon the premise that the history of the United States cannot be understood without an in-depth understanding of the history of Black Americans and that the study of African American history offers an invaluable means of assessing how cultural, economic, political, and social change happen.

 1:15 pm – 2:45 pm